Mazatech/amanithsvg-website/index.md

 <a id="redbutton" href="/docs/getst/000-get-amanithsvg-sdk.html">Getting Started</a>

-### AmanithSVG is a high performance native software library that implements fast static SVG files rendering on top of OpenVG API, developed by [Mazatech](https://www.mazatech.com)
+### AmanithSVG is a high performance native software library that implements fast rendering of static SVG files on top of OpenVG API, developed by [Mazatech](https://www.mazatech.com)

 <div class="usersection">
 	<div id="leftsection">